amcm329/project_datapub_fraud_datacentric_prep/README.md

 Stores the unlabeled test data used only to generate the final contest submission.

 - `X_test_datapub.csv`: Test features (same schema as `X_train_datapub.csv`, without labels).

+**Note:** `X_test_datapub.csv` is excluded during target-driven analysis because without the target you cannot validate checks like correlation against `fraud_flag`, so its use is not helpful at that stage.

 ### `results/`
 Stores the generated outputs for the challenge.